Safety Tips for Grocery Shopping during COVID-19in COVID - 19 News

-As we stay inside as much as possible and distance ourselves from other people to slow the spread of COVID-19, we’re all making fewer forays into the world.
+As we crest the third wave of the COVID-19 pandemic, most of us are staying mindful of pandemic protocols and making fewer-than-normal forays into the world.
 But grocery shopping is still a necessity.
 Here’s how to do it as safely as possible:

-If you’re able-bodied and mobile, do your shopping alone to limit household exposure, and shop for family members in the most vulnerable groups, such as seniors and immunocompromised individuals, if you can.
-Go to the store once a week or less frequently, and plan your list carefully to make sure you buy enough to last until the next outing.
+If you’re able-bodied and mobile, do your shopping alone to limit household exposure.
+Shop for family members in the most vulnerable groups, such as seniors and immunocompromised individuals, if you can.
+Go to the store less frequently and plan your list carefully to make sure you buy enough to last until the next outing.
 (See our roundup of immunity-boosting foods for help with making your list.)
-As tempting as it may be after a week of social distancing, don’t stop to chat with friends or friendly strangers.
+As tempting as it may be after a year of social distancing, don’t stop to chat with friendly strangers.

 Wear a non-medical mask and bring wipes